 ii.
 Information submitted following this date may only be included for consideration at the discretion of the Chair.

 iii.
-Following receipt of this information, the OSC will provide documents and distribute them to the COD panelists, the complainant, the respondent, and their advisors.
+Following receipt of this information, the OSCCS will provide documents and distribute them to the COD panelists, the complainant, the respondent, and their advisors.

 D. The hearing usually proceeds as follows, although the Chair may vary the procedure at their discretion.